illinoistech-itm/pykkon/README.md

 		$ bash netstat -tl

   	- download, add execution permissions and run the iSCSI-target-setup.sh if you want to test a new file being available in the LUN 0.
+Also run the script on up after halting the machine.

  3 - MiTM machine: